pallene-lang/pallene/doc/manual.md

  * The Pallene developers could check if the unit tests are obeying the "gradual guarantee".
  * In the benchmarks that do not use LuaJIT features, we could generate the Lua version of the code from the Pallene version.

 With the help of the Pallene to Lua translator, users can remove Pallene type annotations to generate plain Lua.
-Pallene type annotations can be removed by extending the backend of the Pallene compiler to generate Lua.

 You can run the compiler with the flag `--emit-lua` flag to cause the compiler to generate plain Lua instead of C.

 Consider the following example written in Pallene.